 Lung Research Tissue Bank

-The principal purpose for establishing a lung tissue research bank at the University of Sheffield is to support a long-standing interest in lung cell biology.
-As such we have ongoing projects investigating aspects of lung mast cell and macrophage biology.
-Other cell types and lung-derived systems have been studied too.
-As part of this ongoing research we have curated more than 600 samples of ‘grossly normal’ lung tissue from individuals who have undergone lung surgery.
+This lung tissue research bank at the University of Sheffield supports a long-standing interest in lung cell biology.
+Projects have investigated aspects of lung mast cell and macrophage biology and current work is focused on pulmonary vascular cell biology.
+As part of this ongoing research we have curated more than 1000 samples of ‘grossly normal’ lung tissue from individuals who have undergone lung surgery.

 Access for Investigators

-Further details about the tissue bank can be obtained from Peter Peachell (email@example.com).
+Further details about the tissue bank can be obtained from Roger Thompson (email@example.com).